Enaleia/mobile/docs/refinements.md

     - ✅ Keep data until explicit sign out
     - ✅ Clear only via SignOutModal
     - ✅ Support offline capabilities
+- ⏳ Allow user to store/download seed phrase
+- ⏳ Store encrypted private key and seedphrase but encrypted with their authenticate password
+- ⏳ Have a function to let user to recover the wallet

 ## Accessibility Improvements ⏳